OpensourceICTSolutions/zabbix-mysql-partitioning-perl/README.md

 #2 The weekly partitioning is FIXED.
 Thanks @beinvisible

+#3 Zabbix 6 removed the auditlog_details table.
+The script is compatible with this version now, make sure to uncomment the fix for older Zabbix versions.

 Make sure to uncomment the correct lines (see blog post), the default is setup for MySQL 5.6 or MariaDB.

 Also, see common issues at the bottom of the blog post.